eavonius/powerdelivery/credentials.markdown

 <br />

-The example below assumes credentials for *me@somewhere.com* were encrypted with the *ExampleKey* key:
+The example below assumes credentials for *me@somewhere.com* were encrypted with powerdelivery:

 {% highlight powershell %}
 Delivery:Role -Up {